 Now put yourself in the shoes of someone about to authorize the purchase of $2M of enterprise software.
 Ask yourself the same questions.
 Are the answers similar?
 If you ask the same questions, why are the answers so different?

-There are three critical areas of differences between B2B and B2C customer development:
+There are three critical areas of differences between B2C and B2B customer development:

 Being unaware of these differences is a big reason why many B2B startups never seem to find their fit in the enterprise (or even with small businesses).

 Return on Investment in B2C vs B2B